andrewbrdk/AB-Testing-Implementation/README.md

 ```

 #### 2. Hashing
+A unique `device_id` is assigned to each new visitor and stored in cookies.
-The experiment group is computed as mod2 from the hash of
+The experiment group is computed as `hash(device_id || experiment_name) % 2`,
-the device_id and the experiment name.
+ensuring deterministic variant.

 ```bash
 python 2_hash.py